matryx/MatryxCore/README.md

 8. Set the default account to the account you just imported `web3.eth.defaultAccount = web3.personal.listAccounts[0]`

+9. `exit` the console

-9. Run the Matryx Private Chain geth node locally `enter_the_matryx.bat`
+10. Run the Matryx Private Chain geth node locally `enter_the_matryx.bat`

-10. Unlock your account so it can make a call to the Matryx Platform `web3.personal.unlockAccount('<YourPublicKey>','<YourPassphrase>')`
+11. Unlock your account so it can make a call to the Matryx Platform `web3.personal.unlockAccount('<YourPublicKey>','<YourPassphrase>')`

-10. Launch Calcflow
+12. Launch Calcflow
-11. Look at your watch and open the top button labeled "Publish to Matryx"
+13. Look at your watch and open the top button labeled "Publish to Matryx"
-12. Here you can see the open tournaments such as "Design a ridiculous mug"
+14. Here you can see the open tournaments such as "Design a ridiculous mug"
-13. Make a design using Calcflow
+15. Make a design using Calcflow
-14. Upload your submission to the Matryx Platform and wait for the round to end.
+16. Upload your submission to the Matryx Platform and wait for the round to end.
-15. Good luck!
+17. Good luck!